-The first jaw crusher was built and used at local construction sites.
+The first crusher was built and used at local construction sites.
 The advantages of mechanical assistance at major construction sites became quickly apparent, prompting BHS to develop further shredding machines over the coming decades.
 This was the origin of today’s range of shredding machines.

-In the wake of WWI, “Hüttenamt Sonthofen” became part of “Bayerische Berg-, Hütten- und Salzwerke AG” together with other Bavarian state-run enterprises.
+In the wake of WWI, “Hüttenamt Sonthofen” became part of state-run “Bayerische Berg-, Hütten- und Salzwerke AG” together with other Bavarian enterprises.
 During this change, it was renamed “BHS-Hüttenwerk Sonthofen.”

 BHS developed the first rotary pressure filter.
 Based on this, BHS engineers started to develop different filter types for the efficient separation of solids from liquids.
 This lay the foundation for today’s Filtration Technology division.